The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 The best ending in terms of damage would be Perfectio -> Gluttony, but we will almost always be restricted by combo here.
 Because of that we need to keep some combo keeping situations in mind:

-* If you delay anywhere at all during this burst sequence, Combo instead of Perfectio (the window to maintain combo is really tight).
+* If you clip your GCD anywhere at all during this burst sequence, Combo instead of Perfectio (the window to maintain combo is really tight).
-* If enter the first Enshroud on a non-combo GCD while still being in combo, then you will need to use Combo before Perfectio.
+* If you enter the first Enshroud on a non-combo GCD while still being in combo, then you will need to use Combo before Perfectio.

 Gluttony also has some considerations regarding its cooldown timer and the gauge you have available.
 If cooldown is an issue but gauge and combo aren't, you can also suppliment this space with an Unveilled action for a tiny bit more damage in raid buffs.

-### Variant Two Minute Bursts
+### Different Two Minute Bursts

 Reaper has more than one potential burst window, but the variant being used needs to be carefully considered.
-More of the how and when to use them will be covered in the advanced guide, but just know that their gains are typically sub .2% of our DPS.
+More of the how and when to use them will be covered in the Advanced Guide, but just know that their gains are typically sub .2% of our DPS.

 #### Combo Entry Point